CodeWhale for VS Code — GUI Frontend for the CodeWhale AI Agent

 CodeWhale: Restart Engine from the command palette.

-Extension doesn't activate
+Extension does not activate

-- Reload the window:
+- Reload the VS Code window (

-Cmd+Shift+P → Developer: Reload Window.
+Cmd+Shift+P → Developer: Reload Window).

 Engine not found

-- Set the full path in
+- Set the full path to the engine binary in

-- Common locations:
+- Common paths:

 /opt/homebrew/bin/codewhale, /usr/local/bin/codewhale.

-"/Applications/Trae CN.app/Contents/Resources/app/bin/code" \
+"/Applications/Trae CN.app/Contents/Resources/app/bin/code" --install-extension /path/to/brotherwhale-vscode-0.3.1.vsix --force

-Privacy
+Privacy & Data

 CodeWhale connects to your locally running engine.
 No conversation data is sent anywhere beyond the AI model provider configured in your CodeWhale setup.
 You control the provider, the model, and the data flow.